medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

      /6aaaaaa9-7ffffffd
      /55555554-6aaaaaa8
 ```
-i) Change metadata to match the new shard distribution.
+j) Change metadata to match the new shard distribution.
 We declared `$shard_matrix` in step "g" above, so it is still set now:

 ```shell
 docker-compose run couch-migration move-shards $shard_matrix
 ```

-j) Run the `veryfy` command to check whether the migration was successful.
+k) Run the `veryfy` command to check whether the migration was successful.
 ```shell
 docker-compose run couch-migration verify
 ```